Understanding What Affects the Health of Your Smile

 - Replace your toothbrush every three months.
 Frayed toothbrush bristles aren’t effective and leave plaque and bacteria on your teeth.

-- Schedule routine visits with Dr. McAllister.
-The more often you can get a professional cleaning, the better — it also gives him time to examine your oral structure for signs of dental issues.
+- Schedule routine visits with Montana Dental Works.
+The more often you can get a professional cleaning, the better — it also gives our doctors time to examine your mouth for signs of other dental issues.